lewoudar/scalpel/docs/static-spider.md

 out of memory and set counter to 0 to be in sync with the sets.
 Please **do not abuse** of this possibility and only use it when appropriate.

+Also, if you choose the follow *robots.txt* rules, keep in mind that for gevent spiders, the delay specified in this file will not be taken in account due to a technical limitation I don't explain for now in gevent.
+It is always the property `Configuration.request_delay` which is used for the delay between requests.
+The trio spiders do not suffer from this limitation.

-If you want a more object-oriented approach for your spider than a function, you can always use a class.
+Furthermore, if you want a more object-oriented approach for your spider than a function, you can always use a class.
 Just remember that the parse attribute of the `StaticSpider` waits for a callable.
 An example:

 With gevent: